MetamorphicSecurityTesting/MST/README.md

 ##COMPILE

-To use the SMRL library (i.e., to execute metamorphic relations) in a MRL project, you need to create a jar file containing the compiled library and all its dependencies.
+To use the MST / SMRL library (i.e., to execute metamorphic relations) in a MRL project, you need to create a jar file containing the compiled library and all its dependencies.
 To this end it is sufficient to rely on maven with the following goals: "clean compile package assembly:single".

-The jar is created in the directory "target" as SMRL-1.0.0-jar-with-dependencies.jar
+The jar is created in the directory "target" as MST-1.0.0-jar-with-dependencies.jar